seanyeo300/FocusNet_ASC/README2.md

 <br />
 <br />

-Peform SIT training for TAU:  <br/>
+Perform Knowledge Distillation:  <br/>

-- Set the default value of --ckpt_id to the model trained with the CS dataset
+Adjust the parameters of the baseline mode.
+For this demo with the 5% split:

-- Set the default value of --subset between 5 to 100
+- Set the default value of --subset to 5
-- Set the default value of --n_classes to 10
-- Set the default value of --resample_rate to 44100
+- Set the default value of --resample_rate to 32000
 - Set the default value of --batch_size to 256 or 128, depending on size of GPU memory
 - For windows users, set the default value of num_workers to 0

+run the script using command line: python run_training_KD_h5.py

-Train a PaSST model with TAU only:  <br/>
+Optionally, fine-tune your own PaSST model with TAU:  <br/>

 - Set the default value of --ckpt_id to None
 - Set the default value of --subset between 5 to 100